Finding Kissing Numbers with Game-theoretic Reinforcement Learning: Results

-We first evaluate \textit{PackingStar} in dimensions $25 \le n \le 31$, where the best previously known lower bounds were all derived from a common structural template that the Leech lattice packing together with a family of disjoint subsets $S_i$ of its minimal vectors \cite{kallal2017improved, cohn2011rigidity}.
+We first evaluate \textit{PackingStar} in dimensions \(25\le n\le 31\), where previous lower bounds were built from the Leech lattice kissing configuration together with carefully chosen subsets \(S_i\) of its minimal vectors \cite{kallal2017improved,cohn2011rigidity}.
+This setting provides a natural test of whether \textit{PackingStar} can turn a classical construction framework into a space of new structural possibilities.

-In this setting, the first objective is to identify the largest possible subsets $S_i$.
-Each $S_i$ corresponds to a subset of shortest Leech lattice vectors whose pairwise cosine values are bounded by $1/4$; equivalently, in the \textit{PackingStar} framework this corresponds to cosine sets $C_1 = C_2 = \{-1,\ 0,\ \pm 1/4\}$ together with the structural constraint that $C_{*}$ matches the Leech minimal-vector set.
-Previous work identified subsets $|S_i| = 488$ with no apparent geometric structure \cite{kallal2017improved}. \textit{PackingStar} discovers subsets $|S_i| = 496$ exhibiting a clear internal geometric organization.
-Specifically, this 496-element subset is composed of 28 symmetric-frame structures $\mathrm{X}_{8}$ in 8-dimensional subspaces, each containing 16 spheres, together with a symmetric-frame structure (“Conway-Curtis Cross" \cite{conway2013sphere}) $\mathrm{X}_{24}$ in 24-dimensional space containing 48 spheres, which corresponds to an important substructure of the Leech lattice.
-Here the symmetric-frame structure is a Cross-polytope.
-Based on this clear geometric interpretation, we conjecture that this subset $S_i$ may be optimal, and consequently, the 25-dimensional kissing configuration derived from this construction could also attain the maximum kissing number.
+The first task is to explore the extremal configuration space formed by structurally distinct \(S_i\) with the same extremal value.
+Each \(S_i\) is a subset of shortest Leech-lattice vectors whose pairwise cosine values are bounded by \(1/4\).
+In the \textit{PackingStar} framework, this corresponds to the finite cosine sets \(\mathcal{C}_1=\mathcal{C}_2=\{-1,0,\pm 1/4\}\), together with the structural constraint that \(\mathcal{C}_*\) lies inside the Leech-lattice minimal-vector set.
+Previous constructions reached subsets of size \(|S_i|=488\) \cite{kallal2017improved}.
+Rather than treating this value as a terminal object, \textit{PackingStar} samples the extremal configuration space at this size and compares inequivalent realizations of \(S_i\).